arlukin/arlukin.github.io/posts/linux/_posts/2013-06-01-relay-email-through-gmail-with-postfix-on-centos6.md

 Relay email through gmail with postfix on centos6.

-Gist can be found here https://gist.github.com/arlukin/5689526
+The latest updated gist can be found here https://gist.github.com/arlukin/5689526

     #!/bin/bash
     #